 As mentioned, all chromosomes can be affected by these distribution errors during early development, most are not viable at all however.
 The number of chromosomal segregation errors leading to aneuploidy and fertility problems generally increase with the maternal age (see graph), although these could of course alternatively be linked to inherited chromosomal changes from the mother’s or the father’s side as well as completely different reasons.

 Advances in prenatal screening and diagnostic techniques have allowed for early identification of some of these chromosomal abnormalities, leading to better support and care for affected individuals and their families.

-The possibilities as part of an IVF treatment to detect these chromosomal distribution errors have improved over the last years, reducing the number of failed implantation attempts and therefore the costs and agony for patients attempting to conceive.
+The possibilities to detect these chromosomal distribution errors as part of an IVF treatment have improved over the last decade, reducing the number of failed implantation attempts and therefore the costs and agony for patients attempting to conceive.